A brief summary of the development of Christianity

 the early years of the "Jesus Movement."
 This was before the followers

 of Jesus were called Christians.
-They still considered themselves to be Jews, and
+They still considered themselves to be Jewish, and

 often referred to themselves as followers of "The Way."

 is now commonly referred to as Jesus Christ.
 "Jesus" is the Greek form of his